 Service-learning assistants (SLAs) assist service-learning faculty with community partner placements, student reflection, and other tasks.
 Faculty are invited to apply for SLAs each semester.
-Applications for fall 2018 will be considered in early July so there is time to match SLAs with courses.
+Applications for Fall 2019 will be considered in early April so there is time to match SLAs with courses before summer break begins.

 Being an SLA is More than a Job for Some Students